 Raw dairy has naturally occurring probiotics in it that help a) keep the milk fresh, and b) infuse your gut with helpful little bugs.
 If you’ve never dealt with raw milk before you may be surprised to learn it won’t go bad if you leave it out!
 It’s so chock full of probiotics that it will actually ferment without adding any additional culture, and this type of fermentation is known as clabbered milk.
 I recognized the world “clabbered” from my book nerd days (which I honestly never grew out of), but thought it was some ancient way of saying “yogurt”.
 Different, though still fermented, clabbered milk was an easy way to preserve fresh milk for days without refrigeration, but can only occur in raw milk (pasteurized milk will rot if left out).

-This dairy is actually easy to digest
+If you can tolerate it, this dairy is actually easy to digest

 Again this goes back to your own ancestry, but if you can’t tolerate pasteurized milk you still may be able to drink raw milk without issue because of its enzyme content.
 Raw milk includes the enzyme lactase, which is needed to breakdown the milk sugar lactose.
 I remember as a kid when I couldn’t tolerate dairy, my mom found me Lactase pills which I would swallow with difficulty in order to enjoy ice cream.
 Turns out that should always be included with the milk you drink… and when it’s in its raw form it indeed is.

 Moreover, raw milk doesn’t have mutilated, franken-proteins or distored fat globules, meaning the gut irritation and bad communication signals don’t happen when you eat or drink dairy in a raw state.
 Instead, this milk is easily assimilated into your body since your body can fully recognize its cellular structure.